eliaskosunen/scnlib/README.md

 ## Stability

-No API or ABI stability is guaranteed at this point.

-Once 0.1 is released, subsequent 0.1.x patches will be API-compatible with 0.1, and master-branch rebases will be a thing of the past.
-The next API break after that will be 0.2.
+The master-branch will be API-stable until the next minor release, 0.2.
+It will receive API-compatible bugfixes, should any be necessary, tagged appropriately (0.1.1 etc).

+The dev-branch will not be stable.
+It may be rebased, and will contain changes that may break your code.
+Please don't depend on it, unless you really want to live on the edge.

-No ABI stability will be provided pre-1.0.
+No ABI stability is guaranteed at this point, and none will be pre-1.0.

 This is still a pre-1.0 library, so there's bound to be bugs.
 If you find one, _please_ report it.